Murillo-ES/lol_worlds_project/README.md

 # League of Legends Worlds Championship Data Analysis

-THIS IS STILL A WORK IN PROGRESS!
+===THIS IS STILL A WORK IN PROGRESS!===

 ## Description
-This project analyzes professional League of Legends esports, specifically the Worlds Championship, from 2011 to 2022, to uncover insights on team performance, champion usage, atch outcomes, and more.
+This project analyzes professional League of Legends esports, specifically the Worlds Championship, from 2011 to 2022, to uncover insights on team performance, champion usage, match outcomes, and more.

 ## Table of Contents
 - [Installation](#installation)